TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocsOfficial/HowYouCanHelp.rst

 Motivate
 ===============

-Thank others for their contributions (e.g. on Slack, Twitter or personally).
+Thank others for their contributions (for example on Slack, Twitter or personally).

 .. _contribute-what-social-media: